9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 True
 ```

 It works!
-Now let\'s play around a little with `ghci`.
+Now let's play around a little with `ghci`.
 We can create a
 temporary definition for `fnmatch` and try it out.

 ### [TODO]{.todo .TODO} Explain -XFlexibleContexts {#explain--xflexiblecontexts}